pborenstein/tmux-tools/docs/configuration.md

 ## Overview

-tmux-tools uses YAML configuration files to customize behavior, themes, naming pools, and display options.
+tmux-tools uses YAML configuration files to customize display themes, naming pools, and formatting options for session inspection and renaming.
 Configuration files are optional - the system works with sensible defaults.

 ## Configuration File Locations